Finding-Fortune/Fortunes-Palette-Compression/README.md

 ## Current Limitations
 - The library currently only supports flat vectors with same-size dimensions.
+- The library only works in c++.
+Rust port soon!
 - Future versions might address this and other limitations — **pull requests are welcome!**

 ---